- Episode Hosted by:

 If you use AG Grid enterprise, you can just select a range of cells, right click and send to chart and you have an Excel type experience inside your data grid.

-Without having to write any code, you just set a property on the grid 'enable charts true', and you have this rich charging experience.
+Without having to write any code, you just set a property on the grid 'enable charts true', and you have this rich charting experience.

 If you were to use any other library, you would need to get a grid and a charting library independently, and then write a lot of code to create that application experience.